olegtaratuhin/deep-dta-lightning/README.md

 3. `affinity.npy` - numpy float matrix with drug-protein affinity.
 The indices should be as in those files above.

 Alternatively, you might define a new datamodule that would output training samples in the same format.
+Orientation of affinity matrix is (ligands x proteins).

 <details>
 <summary><b>Project structure</b></summary>